currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Modules can also add services to the application.
 Such services might be internally developed, such as the application logger.
-Services can come from outside sources, such as the Angular router and Http client.
+Services can come from outside sources, such as the Currin router and Http client.

 Modules can be loaded eagerly when the application starts.
 They can also be _lazy loaded_ asynchronously by the router.